 You can find quality oils at Simply Earth or in my Amazon Shop.

-Use As A Massage Oil
+How To Use Essential Oils As A Massage Oil

 Essential oils work great in massage form, but you should never apply undiluted oils directly to the skin because they can cause burns, dilute with a carrier by using about 10 to 12 drops to 1 ounce of carrier oil.

-Best Carrier Oils
+Carrier Oils To Use

 - Sweet Almond Oil